theinformationretrievers/cosc345/matt_report_draft.md

 We also found that the Clockwork Orange Technique was being used, rather amusingly, to write children's books by onethirdstories (onethirdstories.com).
 They focus largely on offering physical books and only aimed at younger readers.
 They also have a fairly limited language selection, Maori not being on the list.

-We also found weeve (https://shop.weeve.ie/) which offers both an app and physical books for sale.
+We also found Weeve (https://shop.weeve.ie/) which offers both an app and physical books for sale.
 This one is of particular interest as it is an Irish company that offers texts in Irish, which faces similar challenges to adoption as Maori does.
 Ultimately, they rely holy on preprepared text to offer their translations, and don't have the ability to open your own.

 Other more promising searches from a feature point of view do appear, though often lead nowhere.
 We have loomVue(https://loomvue.medium.com/loomvue-sneak-peak-320c6e385dba) that seemingly offered an extension to do this but it doesn't appear obvious if this is still around or indeed ever made it to market.
 They did however take a machine translation approach and dealt with alignment issues.